Pacific Southwest, Region 9: Superfund

 The principal chemicals in groundwater are four pesticides, ethylene dibromide (EDB), 1,2-dichloropropane (DCP), 1,2,3-trichloropropane (TCP), and 1,2-dibromo-3-chloropropane (DBCP), which were used as soil fumigants, as well as the solvent carbon tetrachloride.
 Nitrate has also been detected in groundwater above drinking water standards.

 Groundwater in the S-1, S-2 and A-1 zones is contaminated with the above chemicals.
 The A-2 aquifer, which is the drinking water supply for the City of Davis, is not contaminated.

 Investigation and Cleanup Activities

-EPA's goals are to halt the migration of contaminated groundwater, to restore the affected groundwater to drinking water quality standards, and to remediate contaminated soil in the former waste pit area, so that it no longer acts as an ongoing source of contamination to groundwater.
+EPA's goals are to halt the migration of contaminated groundwater, and to restore the affected groundwater to drinking water quality standards.

 The California Department of Toxic Substances Control installed a small groundwater extraction and treatment system in early 1993.
 EPA installed a larger system in 1995.
 The system was upgraded in Fall 2000 and again in 2002.
 The groundwater extraction wells for the existing system are in the field immediately north of the Site.
 EPA has also installed groundwater monitoring wells on-site, in the field immediately north of the Site, and in the Mace Ranch residential subdivision.
 EPA collects and analyzes water samples for chemical contaminants and measures water levels in these wells on a quarterly, semi-annual, or annual basis, depending on the location of the well.